10up/ElasticPress/readme.txt

 == Description ==
 ElasticPress is a WordPress-Elasticsearch integration that overrides default `WP_Query` behavior to give you search results from Elasticsearch instead of MySQL.
 The plugin is built to be managed entirely via the command line.
 ElasticPress supports cross-site search in multi-site WordPress installs.

-Let's face it, WordPress search is rudimentary at best.
-Poor performance, inflexible and rigid matching algorithms (which means no comprehension of 'close' queries), the inability to search metadata and taxonomy information, no way to determine categories of your results and most importantly the overall relevancy of results is poor.
+Out of the box, WordPress search is rudimentary at best: Poor performance, inflexible and rigid matching algorithms, inability to search metadata and taxonomy information, no way to determine categories of your results, and most importantly overall poor result relevancy.

 Elasticsearch is a search server based on [Lucene](http://lucene.apache.org/).
 It provides a distributed, multitenant-capable full-text search engine with a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)ful web interface and schema-free [JSON](http://json.org/) documents.